dvgis/dc-sdk-docs/src/base/README.md

 **`mapv`**

 [Mapv](https://mapv.baidu.com/) is a geographic information visualization open source library , can be used to display a large amount of geographic information data , point , line , surface data , each data also has different types of display , such as direct hit points , heat map , grid , aggregation and other ways to display data .
-If you need Mapv's internal interface during development, you can get Cesium through **`const { mapv } = DC.Namespace`**.
+If you need Mapv's internal interface during development, you can get Mapv through **`const { mapv } = DC.Namespace`**.

+**`turf`**

+[Turf](https://mapv.baidu.com/) is a JavaScript library for spatial analysis.
+It includes traditional spatial operations, helper functions for creating GeoJSON data, and data classification and statistics tools.
+Turf can be added to your website as a client-side plugin, or you can run Turf server-side with Node.js .
+If you need Turf's internal interface during development, you can get Turf through **`const { turf } = DC.Namespace`**.

 ## Global